 A locked-in retirement account (LIRA) is a Canadian registered account designed to hold and invest pension assets that you and your former employers contributed to .
 Investment income within the LIRA is tax-deferred – this means you won’t have to pay income tax until you withdraw funds.

 Assets within a LIRA are “locked in,” which means you generally can’t make any withdrawals until you reach a specific age.
-Please connect with an advisor to find out what age applies to your province when unlocking funds from a LIRA.
-The “locked in” rules of a LIRA are meant to restrict your access to your pension assets.
+The “locked-in” rules of a LIRA are meant to restrict your access to your pension assets and attempt to ensure you have income for your lifetime.
 These restrictions are similar to the ones that would’ve applied had you left the assets in your former employer’s pension plan.
-The specific “locked in” rules are determined by applicable federal, provincial, and territorial pension legislation.
+The specific “locked-in” rules are determined by applicable federal, provincial, and territorial pension legislation.

 Leaving your employer with a pension plan